-• More than one-third of the Board of Directors which has 12 members (10 men and 2 women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.

-c.
-Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan)

-- Under the Group Medium-term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3., Efforts Involving Respect for the Position of Stakeholders), and continues its efforts to realize and achieve them. - · In formulating Stage 2 of the Group Medium-Term Management Plan, constructive discussions are being held at the

-Group Management Committee and the Board of Directors.
-Regarding execution of the Group Medium-term Management Plan, timely summarization is provided, a PDCA cycle is being run to achieve that plan based on discussions among the Board of Directors, and constructive discussions will continue to be held in the future.
-The Board of Directors also checks the progress of medium-term management plans for each of the Group's operating companies.
-Note that explanations are provided at the Shareholders' Meeting and at Group Information Meetings.
+- More than one-third of the Board of Directors which has 10 members (8 men and 2 women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management. - c.
+Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan) - Under the Group's Medium-Term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3., Efforts Involving Respect for the Position of Stakeholders), and supervises its efforts to realize and achieve them. - In formulating Stage 2 of the Group's Medium-Term Management Plan, constructive discussions were held at the Group Management Committee, followed by discussions at the Board of Directors and a resolution was made.
+Regarding execution of the Group's Medium-Term Management Plan, timely summarization is provided, a PDCA cycle is being run to achieve that plan based on discussions among the Board of Directors, and constructive discussions will continue to be held in the future.
+The Board of Directors also checks the progress of Medium-Term Management Plans for each of the Group's operating companies.
+Note that explanations are provided at the General Shareholders' Meeting and at Group Information Meetings.

-(1)-2 Group Management Committee (About twice a year)
+(1)-2 Governance Committee (About twice a year)

-The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, the Chairman of the Board, the vice Chairman of the Board and the President regarding matters related to the status of, policies regarding and stance on corporate governance.
+The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, Chairman & Director, Vice Chairman & Director and President regarding matters related to the status of, policies regarding and stance on corporate governance.